 7) Fjällräven Abisko Hike 35 (small)

-The Abisko Hike 35 is a versatile hiking backpack ideal for treks and shorter trips.
-It offers an adjustable back length system and breathable mesh on the back panel, shoulder straps and hip belt for maximum comfort.
-The backpack has a spacious main compartment with top loading and front access, a top lid with a drawcord and two zippered pockets.
+The Abisko Hike 35 is a versatile hiking backpack ideal for shorter trips and day hikes.
+It offers an adjustable back-length system and breathable mesh on the back panel, shoulder straps and hip belt for maximum comfort.
+The pack has a spacious main compartment with top-loading and front access, plus a top lid with a drawcord and two zip pockets.

-Inside the main compartment, there are two pockets and one zippered pocket, accessible from the front or top.
-Two larger side pockets are ideal for storing bottles, while two additional pockets on the hip belt provide extra storage options.
+Inside the main compartment are two pockets and one zip pocket, accessible from the front or the top.
+Two larger side pockets are ideal for storing bottles, while two more pockets on the hip belt provide extra storage options.

-On the front of the backpack, there are attachment points for trekking poles or an ice axe, and the pack is compatible with a hydration system.
-A rain cover is also included, providing protection in adverse weather conditions.
+The front of the pack has attachment points for trekking poles or an ice axe, and the backpack is compatible with a hydration system.
+A rain cover is also included, providing protection in poor weather conditions.

 Fjällräven Abisko Hike 35